 It's Not Just Salt, Sugar, Fat: Study Finds Ultra-Processed Foods Drive Weight Gain

 Over the past 70 years, ultra-processed foods have come to dominate the U.S. diet.
-These are foods made from cheap industrial ingredients and engineered to be super tasty and generally high in fat, sugar and salt.
+These are foods made from cheap industrial ingredients and engineered to be super-tasty and generally high in fat, sugar and salt.

-The rise of ultra-processed foods has coincided with growing rates of obesity, leading many to suspect they've played a big role in our growing waistlines.
+The rise of ultra-processed foods has coincided with growing rates of obesity, leading many to suspect that they've played a big role in our growing waistlines.
 But is it something about the highly processed nature of these foods itself that drives people to overeat?
 A new study finds the answer is yes.

 The study, conducted by researchers at the National Institutes of Health, is the first randomized, controlled trial to show that eating a diet made up of ultra-processed foods actually drives people to overeat and gain weight compared with a diet made up of whole or minimally processed foods.
 Study participants on the ultra-processed diet ate an average of 508 calories more per day and ended up gaining an average of 2 pounds over a two-week period.
 People on the unprocessed diet, meanwhile, ended up losing about 2 pounds on average over a two-week period.